MattSainsbury-Dale/FRKv2_src/README.md

   - `make Sydney` Produces the figures and results of Section 4.3
   - `make Chicago` Produces the figures and results of Section 4.4

-To wipe the populated directories, simply enter `make clean`.
+To wipe the populated directories, enter `make clean`.

 ### Data